boddz/next-in-queue/README.md

 ## Use

+Next in Queue & Crawl Recommeded Tracks

+### Next in Queue

 First, and this is very important to actually be granted access to Spotify's API; create an application at the
 [Spotify dev dashboard](https://developer.spotify.com/dashboard/applications)